Price fixing: Canada

 In Canada, it is an indictable criminal offence under Section 45 of the Competition Act.
-Bid rigging is considered a form of price fixing and is illegal in both the United States (s.1 Sherman Act) and Canada (s.47 Competition Act).
-In the United States, agreements to fix, raise, lower, stabilize, or otherwise set a price are illegal per se.
-It does not matter if the price agreed upon is reasonable or for a good or altruistic cause or the agreement is unspoken and tacit.
-In the United States, price-fixing also includes agreements to hold prices the same, discount prices (even if based on financial need or income), set credit terms, agree on a price schedule or scale, adopt a common formula to figure prices, ban price advertising, or agree to adhere to prices that are announced.

-Although price fixing usually means sellers agreeing on price, it can also include agreements among buyers to fix the price at which they will buy products.
+Bid rigging is considered a form of price fixing and is illegal in Canada (s.47 Competition Act).

 Australia

 Price fixing is illegal in Australia under the Competition and Consumer Act 2010, with considerably similar prohibitions to the US and Canadian prohibitions.
 The Act is administered and enforced by the Australian Competition & Consumer Commission.
 Section 48 of the Competition and Consumer Act 2010 (Cth) explicitly states, "A corporation shall not engage in the practise of resale price maintenance."
 A broader understanding of the statutory provision is in Section 96(3)of the Competition and Consumer Act 2010 (Cth), which broadly defines what can be resale price maintenance.

 New Zealand

 New Zealand law prohibits price fixing, among most other anti-competitive behaviours under the Commerce Act 1986.
 The act covers practices similar to that of US and Canadian law, and it is enforced by the Commerce Commission.